NickWaldock/the-woodshed/README.md

 In the digital age PDFs are common as resources amongst musicians and music teachers alike.
 And with the large demand for online music lessons increasing during the 2020 pandemic the demand to share resources online increase.

-The Woodshed attempts to demonstrate a social-media-esq application for musicians and teachers to share musical and educational resources and grow a following of students and other musicians.
+The Woodshed attempts to demonstrate a social-media-esq application for musicians and teachers to share musical and educational resources and grow a following of students and other musicians and potentially recruit new students through the contact information.
 The content shared could include anything from simple exercises, to whole pieces and scores.

 This site allows users to create an account, profile, and share PDF files as well as interact in the environment through likes, comments, and following users.